CityOfZion/neon-js/source/smart_contracts/index.rst

   // Create InvocationTransaction for real execution const tx = Neon.create.invocationTx(publicKey, {}, {}, sb.str, 0)

-You may chain multiple calls together.
+You may chain multiple calls together in a single VM script.
 The results will be return in order.

 ::
   import Neon, {rpc} from 'neon-js'